terra10/codefest_serverless-awslambda/Lab003/README.md

 ```

 ## AWS Lambda roles
 So now we have it.
 We can execute our first POST Lambda but on runtime it assumes a role which does not have permissions to dynamodb:UpdateItem on our table.
-So know what ?
+So now what?

+Well, add the role and permissions of course!

-Add the following lines underneath the provider: segment in your serverless.yml
+Add the following lines below the _provider_ segment in your serverless.yml:
 ```
   iamRoleStatements:
     - Effect: Allow